Skip to main content

 Supporting Documentation / Evidence

-When a Dispute is initiated, the Issuer may request a detailed explanation of the problem from the Cardholder to determine whether a cause for a legitimate Dispute exists.
+When a Dispute is initiated, the Issuer may request a detailed explanation of the problem from the cardholder to determine whether a cause for a legitimate Dispute exists.

 Reasons for Disputes—those reasons that may be of assistance in an investigation include the following: